iairu/notesort/README.md

 3. Run `distilbert_infer.py` to execute the model.
 This will generate the output file `infer_output.json`.

+## Stage 3: Validation (Optional)

+In this stage, we validate the output of the inference process by comparing it to the original training data.

+### Required Files:
+- `train_input.json`
+- `infer_output.json`
+- `train_labels.json`

+### Steps:

+1. Ensure you have the required files from the previous stages.

+2. Run `distilbert_validate.py` to perform the validation.
+This script will:
+   - Compare the assigned labels in `infer_output.json` to the labels in `train_input.json`.
+   - Print any mistakes found during the comparison.
+   - Calculate and display metrics including precision, recall, and F1 score for the top label.
+   - Calculate and display overall metrics for all labels.
+   - Show the percentage of correct and incorrect predictions.

+3. Review the output, which will include:
+   - A list of mistakes (if any) showing the text, predicted label, and correct label.
+   - Top Label Metrics (Precision, Recall, F1 Score).
+   - Overall Metrics (Precision, Recall, F1 Score).
+   - Prediction Accuracy (percentage of correct and incorrect predictions).
+   - Total number of mistakes and total number of texts in the training dataset.

+This validation stage helps assess the model's performance and identify areas for improvement in the training process.

 ## Useful Links

 - [DistilBERT Documentation](https://huggingface.co/docs/transformers/model_doc/distilbert)